Promoting British Values at Kingsdown and Ringwould CE Primary School

 At Kingsdown and Ringwould Church of England Primary School, we value the diversity of the backgrounds of all pupils, families and the wider school community and strongly believe in upholding British values through all aspects of our school provision.

 The DofE states that there is a need:

-“To create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
+“To create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs”.

-The importance of Laws, whether they be those that govern the playground, the school, or the country, are consistently reinforced throughout regular school days.
+- The Rule of Law: The importance of laws, whether they be those that govern the playground, the school, or the country, are consistently reinforced throughout regular school days.
 Each class displays their rules and the school rules are regular reinforced through assemblies.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Children are aware that breaking the rules have consequences; this could include the sanction room, where a reflection sheet will be carried out.

-- Tolerance of those of Different Faiths and Beliefs:
+- Mutual Respect and Tolerance of those of Different Faiths and Beliefs:

 The school strongly promotes respect for individual differences.
 Pupils are helped to acquire an understanding of, and respect for, their own and other cultures and ways of life.
 Staff and pupils are encouraged to challenge prejudicial or discriminatory behaviour.
 Actively promoting our values also means challenging pupils, staff or parents expressing opinions contrary to fundamental values, including ‘extremist’ views.

 Through the PSHE and RE curriculums, pupils are encouraged to discuss and respect differences between people, such as differences of faith, ethnicity, disability, gender or sexuality and differences of family situations, such as looked after children or young carers.